 There are many different recipes for the crust – some use a batter – but I like this one.
 It is crisp and crunchy, and doesn’t have to be deep fried.
 Sometimes I use a batter of self raising flour, cornmeal and buttermilk.

-We have a Collection of our Green Tomato Recipes, so you can browse at leisure.
-Similar recipes include Green Tomato and Fresh Mozzarella Salad, Green Tomato Salsa, and Green Tomato and Mozzarella Salad.
+Similar recipes include Polenta Chips with Charred Tomato Sauce, Green Tomato and Fresh Mozzarella Salad, Green Tomato Salsa, and Green Tomato and Mozzarella Salad.
 Also try Salty Fried Beans and Rosti with Goat’s Cheese and Chives.

 Browse all of our Green Tomato recipes, and all of our Tomato dishes.
 All of our Snacks are here.
 Or explore our Mid Spring recipes.